 She earned her Bachelor of Science degree in Philosophy from the United States Military Academy at West Point and an MBA from Harvard Business School.

-Bret Morriss - New York, NY
+Bret Morriss - SAN DIEGO, CA

 Chris Oliver - Austin, TX